-An adjudicatory hearing was held via Zoom over several dates: July 21, September 8, September 22, and October 6, 2020 (the continuances are attributable to coordinating DNA testing in this case and service of notice and DNA testing in S.R.'s case).
-Respondent stipulated to the allegations in the petition that S.W. was neglected and his environment was injurious because of respondent's substance-abuse issues and/or history placing him at risk of harm.
-S.W.'s father stipulated to all the allegations in the petition.
-Tina McCullough testified at the hearing.
-She is a child-protection specialist with DCFS and was initially assigned to investigate S.W.'s case.
+¶ 8 An adjudicatory hearing was held via Zoom over several dates: July 21, September 8, September 22, and October 6, 2020 (the continuances are attributable to coordinating DNA testing and service of notice in this case and DNA testing in S.W.'s case).
+Respondent stipulated to the allegations in the petition that S.R. was neglected and her environment was injurious because of respondent's substance-abuse issues and/or history placing her at risk of harm.
+The court took judicial notice of numerous documents, including several DCFS reports, and heard the testimony of Tina McCullough.
+McCullough is a child-protection specialist with DCFS and was initially assigned to investigate S.R.'s case.
 She stated that respondent admitted that she left S.W. at home alone in March 2020 so she could go smoke marijuana.
-She stated that S.W.'s putative father lives in Nevada and has not been involved in S.W.'s life.
-S.W. was adjudicated neglected, and the court admonished respondent to cooperate with DCFS, participate in all required services, and make reasonable efforts and reasonable progress to correct the conditions that lead to S.W.'s removal.
-S.W. was to remain in temporary custody of DCFS.
-His placement continued to be with his maternal grandparents.
+She also stated that S.R. was not at home at the time of the incident.
+S.R. was in the care of J.R. at that time.
+Initially, J.R. told McCullough that he was willing to keep S.R. in his care, but he informed her that he changed his mind on April 24, 2020, which is when DCFS took protective custody of both children.
+J.R. had also declined to cooperate with DCFS.
+After considering the evidence, the court found S.R. a neglected minor as to J.R. in J.R.'s absence.
+S.R. was adjudicated neglected, and the court admonished both parents to cooperate with DCFS, participate in all required services, and make reasonable efforts and reasonable progress to correct the conditions that lead to S.R.'s removal.
+S.R. was to remain in temporary custody of DCFS.
+Her placement continued to be with her maternal grandparents.